swyxio/swyxdotio/content/writing/technical/react/react-distros.md

 There are even metaframeworks atop metaframeworks:

-- [Navi](https://github.com/frontarm/navi) and [CURA](Create Universal React App) - James' projects that add some level of routing and SSR on top of CRA
+- [Navi](https://github.com/frontarm/navi) and [CURA](https://github.com/frontarm/create-universal-react-app) - James' projects that add some level of routing and SSR on top of CRA
 - [Docz](https://www.docz.site/) - Static Rendering of Docs with default TypeScript and MDX setups on top of Gatsby
 - [Expo](https://expo.io/) - an excellent React Native distro focused on developer experience
 - [React Native Web](https://github.com/necolas/react-native-web) - a RN distro for the web.
 See [my post on the RN singularity](https://www.swyx.io/writing/react-native-web-singularity/)
 - [React XP](https://microsoft.github.io/reactxp/) - Microsoft's RN distro that includes building to Windows native apps

 And [Parcel](https://parceljs.org/) and likely [Rome](http://romejs.dev/) follow the [Collapsing Layers](https://www.swyx.io/writing/collapsing-layers/) thesis and collapse the metaframework into the build tool (instead of having the metaframework circumscribe the build tool).
+React Native of course has [Metro](https://facebook.github.io/metro/), a dedicated bundler, and [Hermes](https://hermesengine.dev/) a dedicated JS engine.

 ## What other React Distros should exist?